Planning for Withdrawal

 - You were previously F-1 and are applying to return in F-1 status

-- You met with a BIO adviser before requesting the UC Berkeley cancellation/ withdrawal in Cal Central and completed a Berkeley International Office Cancellation/Withdrawal Impact Form
+- You met with a BIO adviser before requesting the UC Berkeley cancellation/ withdrawal in Cal Central AND completed a Berkeley International Office Cancellation/Withdrawal Impact Form.
+(If you did not meet with a BIO advisor before submitting your cancellation/withdrawal in Cal Central you will be denied.)

 - You submitted an official cancellation/withdrawal request through Cal Central

-- You exited the US within 15 days of the withdrawal/cancellation effective date
+- You exited the US within 15 days of the Cal Central withdrawal/cancellation effective date

-- Your re-entry date is less than 5 months from the exit date after the withdrawal/cancellation effective date
+- Your re-entry date is less than 5 months from from both your Exit date from the U.S. AND your Cal Central withdrawal/cancellation effective date

 - Cancellation Following Summer Vacation-If you cancelled Fall semester after completing a Summer vacation period, you must return for the following Spring with a re-entry date within 5 months of the start of that prior Fall semester.

 - Your re-entry date will be within 30 days of the next semester instruction start date for your return semester

 - At the time of the reactivation request, you will be outside of the US

 - You will be enrolled full-time for your return semester

 Transferring your I-20 to Back to UC Berkeley